Best things to do in Scotland in January 2026

 Kelvingrove Art Gallery, Glasgow

 Join multi-instrumentalist and singer Celine Donoghue in a light-hearted exploration of a selection of the traditional Scottish songs written and collected by Robert Burns.
+Tickets are free but there is a booking charge.

 Celebrating Burns at Edinburgh Castle